new orleans’ premier

 It is not always in your best interest to rely on exceptions, and if you can, you should always file your case within the one year deadline provided by the Louisiana statute of limitations.

 After a car accident, a skilled personal injury lawyer can be incredibly beneficial in navigating the often hectic and complicated world of insurance claims and damage settlements.
-When it’s time to battle for your best result, an attorney provides in-depth understanding of the law, the ability to put your best case together, and comfort in the negotiation trenches.
+When it’s time to battle for your best result, an attorney provides:

 Finally, and perhaps most crucially, having a competent attorney on your side levels the playing field, especially when you’re up against a huge insurance company’s experience and resources.